dvg-p4/magee_test/README.md

 ## Overview

-This repo is intended to document the basic usage and output format of (MAGEE)[https://github.com/large-scale-gxe-methods/MAGEE] better than their own docs (which have a number of issues including "being a PDF that's hard to copy code blocks from" and "forgetting some steps and not actually working").
+This repo is intended to document the basic usage and output format of [MAGEE](https://github.com/large-scale-gxe-methods/MAGEE) better than [their own docs](https://github.com/large-scale-gxe-methods/MAGEE/blob/master/inst/doc/MAGEE.pdf), which have a number of issues including "being a PDF that's hard to copy code blocks from" and "forgetting some steps and not actually working as written".

 ## Files